Is trim milk healthier for you than full fat milk?

 Which type of milk should you choose?

-To help you decide which milk is best for you, talk to a Registered Dietitian or contact the fantastic team at ABC Nutrition.
+To help you decide which milk is best for you, talk to one of the Registered Dietitians at ABC Nutrition.